JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/exercises.md

 <div class = "homework-body">
 <header class = "homework-header">Homework: Optimal setting</header><p>
 ```
-Perform an analysis of hyperparameters of the neural network such as network architecture, learning rate (stepsize), activation function or normalization.
+Perform an analysis of hyperparameters of the neural network from this lecture.
+Examples may include network architecture, learning rate (stepsize), activation functions or normalization.

-Write a short summary of your suggestions.
+Write a short summary (in LaTeX) of your suggestions.
 ```@raw html
 </p></div>
 ```